greatjapa/bigspin/README.md

 ## License

-Created by and copyright GitHub, Inc. Released under the [Apache license](LICENSE).
+Created by and copyright GitHub, Inc. Released under the [MIT license](LICENSE).